Who We Serve

 At Recovery Mountain, we understand the need for a specialized care program for these distinguished members of society and, as such, have crafted unique and effective steps to facilitate and administer effective alcohol addiction wellness as well as drug addiction wellness.
 We also have the best personnel that can effectively treat behavioral illnesses common in most war veterans suffering from addiction, like post-traumatic stress disorder (PTSD) and dual-diagnosis disorder.
 Our dual diagnosis wellness, in particular, employs various effective behavioral therapies to identify and treat these issues properly.

-addiction wellness WE OFFER AT RECOVERY MOUNTAIN
+addiction TREATMENT AT RECOVERY MOUNTAIN

-Substance addiction has been recognized as one of the major killers in today’s society.
+Depending on the severity of the addiction, we offer a wide range of therapy programs heralded by qualified professionals to ensure our patients get the best care and medication when needed.
+Addiction has been recognized as one of the major killers in today’s society.
 Either as a result of mounting stress, peer pressure, depression, or any other mental or physical factor, the use of drugs, alcohol, or any other substance as a means of escape remains a pressing problem.
 Our dedication to helping as many people as possible overcome these issues remains unchanged as an institution.
 With the help and care of our trained personnel, the journey toward recovery we promise will leave a lasting, impactful, and positive impression on the lives of our patients.